Cactus wren: Distribution and habitat

 The cactus wren is a bird of arid and semi-desert regions, and generally requires spiny cacti to nest in.
 Its range includes the Sonoran and Chihuahuan Deserts.
 The cactus wren is not migratory, and establishes a permanent territory which it defends vigorously.
 Territories are typically 1.3 ha to 1.9 ha.
 The size and shape of territories change very little throughout the season.
 Territory is defended from other birds by fluffing tails and feathers and vocal scolding.
 Persistent trespassers may cause the wrens to give chase.

 The cactus wren is found only in the United States and Mexico.
 In the U.S., it is present in California, Nevada, Utah, Arizona, New Mexico, and Texas.
 In California, it is found mainly as southern coastal populations existing below 600 m, but some have been found up to 950 m.
 Nevada represents the northernmost extent of its range; it is found in the southern tip of the state and the northernmost breeding population is found in Nye County, near Tonopah.
 In Utah, it is found only in the extreme southwest.
 Its range in Arizona is widespread in the southern part of the state and along the Colorado River, where it is found from sea-level up to 1400 m.
 Populations in New Mexico exist in the south, down to along the Rio Grande and into Mexico.
 Its range in both New Mexico and Texas may be expanding northward.
 Texas cactus wrens live between sea-level and 1800 m throughout the Texas Panhandle, Central Texas, and as far east as Travis County.
 In Mexico, it is found in Sinaloa, Sonora, Chihuahua, Coahuila, Nuevo León, Hidalgo, and throughout Baja California.
 On the Central Mexican plateau and in New Mexico, it is found up to 2000 m.
 Populations may be expanding their range in Baja California, but they are not found in the mountains or interior of Baja.

 Behavior and ecology

 Cactus wrens generally feed and live in pairs, or in family groups from late spring through winter.
-Flocks of cactus wrens have been reported, but seem to be extremely rare.
+Flocks of cactus wrens have been reported, and are pretty common.
 Flocking has been observed only in areas of abundant forage and does not last longer than a few hours.
 As ground feeders, they spend much of their time on the ground and are not strong fliers, with any flights being somewhat erratic – switching between rapid wing flapping and gliding.